USS PORTER DDG 78

 May 28, 2005 USS Porter (DDG 78) along with USS Cape St. George (CG 71) and USS Carr (FFG 52) pulled to New York City to participate in the Fleet Week '05.

 June 10, Cmdr.
-Douglas Nashold relieved Cmdr.
-Brad Williamson as commanding officer of the USS Porter.
+Douglas M. Nashold relieved Cmdr.
+Brad Williamson as the 5th commanding officer of Porter.

 November 28, USS Porter departed Norfolk for a scheduled deployment in support of the global war on terrorism, as part of the Surface Strike Group (SSG).